Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/unwrapping/introduction.rst

 Workflow
 --------

-The process for unwrapping is straightforward, but there are tons of options available, each of which dramatically affect the outcome of the unwrap.
+The process for unwrapping is straightforward, but there are a lot of options available, each of which dramatically affect the outcome of the unwrap.
 By understanding the meaning behind the options, you will become more efficient at unwrapping.